Larkwrighter/larkwrighter.github.io/_posts/2019-01-01-the-subject.md

 <b>The Subject</b> was a <b>solo project</b>, designed with two aims: to redefine what escape room games can be, and take them to a new level of intensity.

-Previous press coverage includes <a href="https://metro.co.uk/2019/09/26/worlds-smallest-escape-room-shuts-coffin-induce-claustrophobia-dread-10811561/">Metro</a> and <a href="https://www.ladbible.com/news/news-worlds-smallest-escape-locks-you-in-a-coffin-20190926">LadBible</a>.
+Press coverage includes <a href="https://metro.co.uk/2019/09/26/worlds-smallest-escape-room-shuts-coffin-induce-claustrophobia-dread-10811561/">Metro</a> and <a href="https://www.ladbible.com/news/news-worlds-smallest-escape-locks-you-in-a-coffin-20190926">LadBible</a>.

 ---